kgram007/tampermonkey-robinhood-addons/README.md

     * **Entry**: Will turn **red** if current price is at or below the limit price entered in this box

 **Note:** This script removes the sidebar from the original watchlist page to create more space for extra columns.

-**Note:** The values entered in the limit price boxes are not persisten when page is refereshed.
-This feature is a work in progress.

 ## License